-On approximately the 4th of April, nine individuals were illegally pushed back from Croatia to Bosnia.
+On approximately the 4th of April, nine individuals were pushed back from Croatia to Bosnia.
 An Afghan man in his mid-twenties gave this testimony.

-After a total of 12 days walking through Croatia, they were on a small street near the 65 road in Croatia, when they were ambushed by the police.
+The respondent described that after a total of 12 days walking through Croatia, they were on a small street near the 65 road in Croatia, when they were ambushed by the police.
 This time 15 people escaped (it is unclear what the original group size was).

 In Zagreb, they were not permitted to leave the vehicle, a van, that they were in.
 They were given water, but no food, even though they asked for it, being in a weakened state from their long walk and the cold weather.
 They were kept in the van for two nights and one day and were not allowed to leave the van even to relieve themselves.
 The man making this report told his friend to use a bottle, to relieve himself, because the police were angry if they did so in the car.